Hananya Naftali

 Hananya Naftali (חנניה נפתלי; born 7 July 1995) is an Israeli journalist and YouTuber.
-He serves as a digital aide to Israeli prime minister Benjamin Netanyahu.
+He served as a digital aide to Israeli prime minister Benjamin Netanyahu.

-Acts of journalism
+Early life and education

+Hananya Naftali was born in Safed in 1995 to Jewish parents originally from the former Soviet Union.
+His parents grew up in Russia and were later relocated to Budapest, Hungary, and eventually to Tel Aviv, Israel, with assistance from the Jewish Agency for Israel.
+He grew up in the West Bank and graduated from Kadoorie Agricultural High School.

+Career

 In 2017, after gaining around 200,000 followers on Facebook, Naftali was able to interview the Israeli prime minister, Benjamin Netanyahu.
 A few months later, he began to serve as Netanyahu's deputy social media adviser.
 He also worked as a freelancer for the Likud party.

 Hananaya announced on X that he was drafted into the army to fight against Hamas in the Gaza war.

-On 17 October 2023, in response to the Al-Ahli Arab Hospital explosion, he posted a tweet: "Israeli Air Force struck a Hamas terrorist base inside a hospital in Gaza."
+On 17 October 2023, in response to the Al-Ahli Arab Hospital explosion, he tweeted, "Israeli Air Force struck a Hamas terrorist base inside a hospital in Gaza."
 He later deleted this tweet, after the Israeli government claimed a misfired Palestinian rocket was responsible for the explosion.
-There was controversy when it wasn't clear whether Naftali was actually authorised to speak on behalf of the Israeli government, or was in fact employed by the Likud party.
+There was controversy when it was not clear whether Naftali was actually authorised to speak on behalf of the Israeli government, or was in fact employed by the Likud party.

+In April 2025, fact-checking organization FakeReporter reported that Naftali was one of 30 prominent Twitter accounts promoting content from Gazawood, an Israeli Twitter account which attempts to discredit Palestinians by claiming they are exaggerating or faking their casualties.

-Early and personal life
+Personal life

 Naftali has mentioned that he can speak basic Russian.
 He has on several occasions spoken at events organized by the Norwegian right wing microparty Conservative. which has been criticized for being pro-Kremlin and for promoting Russian propaganda.

-Hananya Naftali was born in Safed in 1995 and grew up in the West Bank.
-He graduated from Kadoorie Agricultural High School.

-Naftali was born to Jewish parents originally from the former Soviet Union.
-His parents grew up in Russia and were later relocated to Budapest, Hungary, and eventually to Tel Aviv, Israel, with assistance from the Jewish Agency for Israel.
-He identifies as a follower of Jesus and with Messianic Judaism, a movement that combines Jewish tradition with belief in Jesus as the Messiah.
+He identifies as a follower of Jesus and with Messianic Judaism, a Protestant Christian movement that appropriates Jewish tradition with belief in Jesus as the Messiah.
 In an interview, he stated: "I am Jewish, but I follow the teachings of the New Testament as well.
 It is not my job to tell people what they should believe in."
 He has been accused of having proselytized during his army service, which he denies.

-Naftali is married to India Naftali, an Israeli journalist of Jewish and Indian descent.
+Naftali is married to India Naftali, an American journalist of Jewish and Indian descent.